Skip to contents

 An already formatted table, with scientific notations converted to standard notations, etc.

-When working on a multiple area dataset, for instance districts, we can check the plausibility of all districts in the dataset at once by simply chaining the previous workflow with group_by() function from the dplyr package:
+When working on a multiple-area data set, for instance districts, we can check the plausibility of all districts in the data set at once by using group_by() function from the {dplyr} package as follows:

 ## Load library ----